z3ht/silver-mind/README.md

 	- I assume I will need to develop an understanding of the value of everything on the board
 	- I will want to maximize my position and minimize my opponent's
 1) Make the best possible moves

+**Silver Mind is HEAVILY inspired by Twitch Chess by George Hotz.
+I would not have been able to complete the AI with such elegance without his work guiding me**

 <br>
 ---